mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

 <img src="{{ site.url }}/img/something.jpg"/>
         </center>

         I tried sniffing bluetooth packets using Wireshark but apparently nowadays laptops have chips which do not allow sniffing someone's else traffic.
 Unfortunatelly, I don't have bluetooth dongle lying around.
 Note to myself: I should buy it one day though.
 Nevermind, let's go!
+Just be aware that anyone can connect to your Raspberry Pi.

 10. Pair with the device